 3. Continuous and immediate access to expertise over the long-term

-A maintenance contract gives you ongoing access to a professional modelling team whose core business is providing what you need.
+A maintenance contract gives you ongoing access to a professional financial modelling team whose core business is providing what you need.
 And because the contract is long-term, there is minimal administration when work is required.

 What’s more, valuable knowledge of the model and how it works is built up and retained by those delivering under the maintenance contract.
 A sense of ownership quickly develops – meaning productivity and efficiency gains.